-Figure 1 of the paper "Rainbow: Combining Improvements in Deep Reinforcement Learning" by Figure 3 of the paper "Rainbow: Combining Improvements in Deep Reinforcement Learning" by Matteo Hessel et al.
+Figure 1 of the paper "Rainbow: Combining Improvements in Deep Reinforcement Learning" by Matteo Hessel et al.

+Figure 1 of the paper "Rainbow: Combining Improvements in Deep Reinforcement Learning" by Matteo Hessel et al.

 Rainbow Ablations

 Figure 2: Each plot shows, for several agents, the number of games where they have achieved at least a given fraction of human performance, as a function of time.
 From left to right we consider the 20%, 50%, 100%, 200% and 500% thresholds.
 On the first row we compare Rainbow to the baselines.
 On the second row we compare Rainbow to its ablations.